I usually share topics about

 current events and politics.

 To understand today’s world, its complex political balances, and the crises in the headlines, looking back at the dusty pages of the past has become a necessity rather than a choice.
-To read not only history, but also the present and the future, I decided to start a long journey with you that will last about a month.
+I decided to start a long journey with you that will last about a month.

 - Paris Peace Conference (January 18, 1919)